Saffron Barker Poses In Short Low-Cut White Dress For Latest Outfit Post

 YouTube star Saffron Barker took to Instagram to update fans with a new photo of herself.
 The former Strictly Come Dancing contestant regularly shows off her outfits via the social media platform and didn’t disappoint with her most recent post.

 The 19-year-old stunned in a short white dress that featured thin straps.
 The item of clothing fell above her upper thigh and was fairly low-cut, which helped display her decolletage.
-Barker opted for long white socks and completed the ensemble with white Nike lace-up sneakers.
+Barker opted for long white socks and completed the ensemble with Nike lace-up sneakers of the same color.
 She accessorized herself with a gold necklace featuring a heart pendant, bracelets, and small earrings.
 Barker kept her nails short with a coat of polish and styled her blond curly hair down with some of it clipped back.

 In the image, the YouTuber — who boasts more than 2.3 million subscribers — was captured outdoors in front of a large field.
 As seen in a separate Instagram upload from Thursday, it is a field used to grow wheat.
 You can view that photo here.